How to Sell a House by Owner in Maryland (Without Realtors)

 Step 1: Determine Asking Price in MD

-When selling your own house in Maryland it’s important to accurately and competitively set the asking price.
+When selling your own house it’s important to accurately and competitively set the list price.
 Pricing too high or low could result in wasted time and money lost.

-The two most common ways to set a price your home for sale by owner in Maryland are:
+The two most common ways to set a price real estate:

 1. Ask a Licensed Real Estate Agent

 You may be surprised to learn that one of the best ways to determine the asking price for your home is to simply ask an agent that is familiar with the local real estate market.

 Yes, even if you don’t want your house listed by an agent.